 5. Programmatic Capability and Past Performance: Under this criterion, EPA will evaluate applicants based on their ability to successfully complete and manage the proposed project considering their: a.
 (5 pts) Past performance in successfully managing and completing the assistance agreements identified in the project narrative. b.
 (5 pts) History of meeting the reporting requirements under the assistance agreements identified in the project narrative.
 This includes whether the applicant submitted acceptable final technical reports under those agreements and the extent to which the applicant adequately and timely reported on their progress towards achieving the expected outputs and outcomes under those agreements and if such progress was not being made whether the applicant adequately reported why not. c.
 (5 pts) Staff expertise and qualifications, staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project.
 Note: In evaluating applicants under items a. and b. of this criterion, EPA will consider the information provided by the applicant and may also consider relevant information from other sources including agency files and prior/current grantors (e.g., to verify and/or supplement the information supplied by the applicant).
 If the applicant does not have any relevant or available past performance or reporting information, please indicate this in the application and the applicant will receive a neutral score for these sub-factors (items A and B above-a neutral score is half of the total points available in a subset of possible points).
-If the applicant does not have any relevant the applicant receive a neutral score for these sub-factors (items A and B above-a neutral score is half of the total points available in a subset of possible points).
-If the applicant does not have a prelicant receive a neutral score of the search factors.
+If the applicant does not have a prelicant that applicant the applicant accepts of the proposed project.
 15 6.
 Leveraged Funding (5 pts): Under this criterion, EPA will evaluate applicants based on the extent they demonstrate that they will leverage additional funds/resources, beyond the EPA funds awarded, to support the proposed project activities and how these funds/resources will be used to contribute to the performance and success of the proposed project.
 This includes, but is not limited to, funds and other resources leveraged from businesses, labor organizations, non-profit organizations, education and training providers, and/or federal, state, tribal, and local governments, as appropriate.
 Applicants will also be evaluated based on the amount and type of leveraged resources to be provided; how they will obtain the leveraged resources; the likelihood these leveraged resources will materialize during grant performance; the strength of the leveraging commitment; and the role the leveraged funds/resources will play to support the proposed activities.
 See Sections III.B. and Appendix B for more information on leveraged funds.
 5 7.
 Budget: Under this criterion, EPA will evaluate applicants based on: a.
 (5 pts) Their approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner. b.
 (10 pts) Whether the proposed costs are reasonable to accomplish the proposed goals, objectives and measurable environmental outcomes. c.
 (5 pts) Whether the proposed budget provides a detailed breakout of the approximate funding used for each major activity.
 Note: An applicant's budget and budget narrative must account for both federal funds and any non-federal funds (e.g., any voluntary cost share/match if applicable).
 Applicants must precisely describe in their budget narrative how they will account for any voluntary cost share/match, if applicable, and what role EPA funding will play in the overall project.
 EPA will evaluate leveraged funds under evaluation criterion #6.
 20 Maximum Total Possible Points 125